Students in this class create work without using models or still life.

 “I believe that a new art will contain all the traditional elements—line, form, color, composition, drawing.
 I want to leave behind work that is for every generation, no matter what the existing trends are, or the perceived opinion of good and bad.
 I would like to think that my work will be enjoyed, talked about, and maybe even seen as vital to those times; I would like to think it will mean something to whoever is looking at it.”

 Anne Stanner has an M.F.A. from the City College of New York and studied at the Art Students League, where she received a merit scholarship.
 Ms. Stanner has taught art in New York City public schools and served as assistant welding instructor at the Educational Alliance Art School.
 She has served as president of the New York Society of Women Artists, and is currently vice president.
 She is also president of Sculptors’ Alliance Inc. and treasurer of the City College Art Alumni Association.
 She has exhibited widely in New York City and environs, and has curated several shows.
 She was one of seven sculptors in the 2012–13 Model to Monument program.
 In 2014, she received a career achievement award from the City College Art Alumni Association.
-She most recently had solo shows at the Tompkins Square Library (2015) and the Art Society of Kingston (2016). www.annestannerart.com
+She most recently had solo shows at the Tompkins Square Library (2015) and the Art Society of Kingston (2016).
+This past year, she also had a solo show at the Ottendorfer Library (2017) and a public sculpture , Rockaway Wave, on display from May to October 2017 at Rockaway Beach Park in Queens. www.annestannerart.com

-Natsuki Takauji studied creative writing at Waseda University in Japan (B.L.A.), and metal sculpture and mixed media at the Art Students League of New York.
+Natsuki Takauji studied creative writing at Waseda University in Japan (B.L.A.), and sculpture and painting at the Art Students League of New York.
 She was a participant in the Model to Monument program (2013–14) and a recipient of the Nessa Cohen Grant (2014).
-She has been a welding technician since 2013.
+Her work has been shown at Venice Architecture Biennale, Berkeley College Gallery, Noho Gallery, Rye Town Park, Riverside Park and more.
+Her fisrt curation was the exhibition METAL at Governors Island presented by Sculptos Alliance in 2017.
+She is a member of National Association of Women Artists.
+She has been a welding technician since 2013. www.natsukitakauji.com